Given a triangle

 We'll prove this for a triangle, but a similar proof generalizes for a simplex of any dimension

-We can subtract from both sides to get
+from both sides to get

 which treats